British Ambassador to the Netherlands

 The British Embassy in The Hague is currently not open to the public.

-UK Trade and Investment (UKTI) helps UK-based companies succeed in the global economy.
+The Department for International Trade (DIT) helps UK-based companies succeed in the global economy.
 We also help overseas companies bring their high-quality investment to the UK’s dynamic economy.

 We provide consular services at the British Consulate General in Amsterdam.